 Ms. Rose Herrera

 As with all other graduate programs at OUHSC, the PGP adheres to all guidelines and policies outlined by the Graduate College.

-In 2020-2021, the stipend level for graduate students is $27,000 per year plus tuition and health plan.
+In Academic Year 2022-2023, the stipend level for graduate students is $30,000 per year plus tuition and health plan.
 The GPiBS secures tuition and stipend support for the first year of study.
 During subsequent years, each student's Dissertation Advisor has responsibility for arranging this support.